Early retirement is the dream of many.

 You will have to consider your age, how long you are likely to live, and the asset allocation you will need to provide reasonable growth, but not leave you over-exposed to the vagaries of the market.
 A long-term approach can help you.

-If you are 30, and plan to retire by age 50, you might be able to amass $522,063.08 if you start with $10,000 and invest $1,000 a month for 20 years, assuming a 6.5% return — compounded quarterly — on your portfolio.
+If you are 30, and plan to retire by age 50 or 55, you might be able to amass $522,063.08 if you start with $10,000 and invest $1,000 a month for 20 years, assuming a 6.5% return — compounded quarterly — on your portfolio.
 (Note, though, that returns will vary according to market conditions, and there is always the risk of loss.)
 You can end up with more than $1 million if you double that to $2,000.

 When you start living off your retirement portfolio, though, you will need to make sure you are not withdrawing so much that your nest egg can’t support you.
 You can maximize your efforts by investing in tax advantaged accounts and making use of your employer’s company match program.
 But you need a plan, and you need to be disciplined enough to stick with it if you go this route.